RDJ00/tr-inc/progress.md

 - Added 5th Annual Broken to Be Mended Conference as a past event and converted flyer image to WebP
 - Added Touch & Restored 6th Anniversary event as a past event and converted flyer image to WebP
 - Created dedicated pages for Sexual Assault, Client-Centered Practice, and Awareness & Action programs with comprehensive content and consistent styling
+- Implemented Stripe payment link for the "Donate Now" button on the Support Us page
+- Added Trailblazers Talk Show for Christ – March 2025 event to the Past Events section on homepage and news page
+- Created dedicated event detail page at /news/trailblazers-march-2025 with comprehensive information
+- Reorganized structure to keep event details pages under the /news directory for better organization and maintainability
+- Created individual event detail pages for all Past Events with consistent styling and comprehensive content
+- Added "View Event Details" buttons linking to each event's dedicated page
+- Enhanced user experience by making all Past Events interactive with detailed information pages
+- Enhanced the ProjectCard component to support multiple buttons per card
+- Created a detailed event page for the Prayer Breakfast at /news/prayer-breakfast
+- Updated event cards to have both "$25 Tickets" and "View Details" buttons where applicable
+- Added payment information to the Prayer Breakfast details page indicating that payment will be accepted at the event

 ## Next Steps
 - Test all Formspree form submissions and verify email notifications